 Missouri Baptist Sullivan Hospital is proud to offer midwifery services as part of its mother-baby medical care.
-Sarah McKee is a family nurse practitioner (FNP) and a certified nurse midwife (CNM) on staff at the hospital.
-With her training and certifications, she’s able to follow both mother and baby throughout their lives, really getting to know them.
-This allows her to provide individualized and holistic pediatric, women’s health, and maternity care, including:
+Our certified nurse midwives (CNM) on staff see patients 13 years and older.
+CNM's provide individualized and holistic women’s health, and maternity care, including:

 Prenatal, Labor & Delivery and Postpartum Care

-As a certified nurse midwife, McKee supports low- to moderate-risk expectant moms as they prepare for motherhood, while offering individualized care plans that best address their needs.
-Every patient is unique, so McKee prioritizes getting to know each patient, providing guidance and support with the least amount of intervention that’s medically necessary.
+Certified nurse midwives support low- to moderate-risk expectant moms as they prepare for motherhood, while offering individualized care plans that best address their needs.
+Every patient is unique, so a certified nurse midwife will prioritizes getting to know each patient, providing guidance and support with the least amount of intervention that’s medically necessary.

-At Missouri Baptist Sullivan Hospital, midwifery patients have access to all the amenities offered in the Mother Baby Unit, including comfortable, private labor and delivery suites; labor support resources such as birthing balls, birthing stools and squat bars; pain management options; etc. McKee oversees her patients’ labor and deliveries with the support of our obstetricians, who are on-call and available, as needed.
+At Missouri Baptist Sullivan Hospital, midwifery patients have access to all the amenities offered in the Mother Baby Unit, including comfortable, private labor and delivery suites; labor support resources such as birthing balls, birthing stools and squat bars; pain management options; etc. Our certified nurse midwives oversee their patients’ labor and deliveries with the support of our obstetricians, who are on-call and available, as needed.

 A Brief History of Midwifery